 We have collaborated closely with responsible businesses that are interested in supporting the local community and improving air quality where their staff and customers live.
 Businesses have a duty of care to their employees to provide a safe working environment and the AirScape initiative offers a tangible demonstration of social value and sustainability.
 The project has been well received by local businesses, who are open to using the information to help protect their staff and customers from air pollution.

-Firstly, it provides highly accurate and reliable data that is updated in real-time, allowing users to make informed decisions about their health and safety.
-Secondly, airscape.ai is a scalable platform that can be customized to meet the needs of different users, from individuals to large organizations.
-Thirdly, it offers a range of advanced features such as route planning, predictive analytics and customizable alerts that provide valuable insights and helps users take proactive measures to improve air quality.
+Firstly, it provides reliable data that is updated in real-time, allowing users to make informed decisions about their health and safety.
+Secondly, airscape.ai is a scalable platform that can be customised to meet the needs of different users, from individuals to large organisations.
+Thirdly, it offers a range of advanced features such as route planning, predictive analytics and alerts that provide valuable insights and helps users take proactive measures to improve air quality.

 Businesses, individuals and the local community can sponsor an AirNode to support the set-up and operation of the physical network.
 Members of the public can also engage with and share the data among friends and community members to keep air quality high on the agenda and encourage action to improve it.

 The data platform and interactive map are freely accessible to all.
 AirScape will be launching a premium version which will provide more comprehensive analytics which can be used by local organisations.

 The cost of building airscape.ai in your city or community depends on the size of the network and the features you require.
 We offer flexible pricing plans for businesses and governments, and you can contact the airscape.ai team for more information on pricing and options.

 There are a number of different revenue streams available to install an AirScape network.
 These include corporate sponsors looking for a CSR boost, local government, business and community sponsorship of individual AirNodes and major global partners using AirScape as an API for their maps platforms.